seccanj/testman4trac/tracgenericworkflow/tracgenericworkflow/README.txt

 Change History:

 (Refer to the tickets on trac-hacks for complete descriptions.)

+Release 1.1.0 (2022-02-07):
+  o Removed use of deprecated APIs and replaced with updated ones.
+Plugin now compatible with Trac 1.4.

 Release 1.0.4 (2012-10-14):
   This release makes the plugins compatible with Trac 1.0.